The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked eROSITA surface brightness profile and modeling

 Numerical simulations suggest that both the dark matter and gas density profiles from halo center to a few $r_\mathrm{200m}$ can be separated as inner and outer parts \citep[e.g.,][]{Diemand2008, ONeil2021, Diemer2022, Garcia2023}.
-The inner profile is contributed by the matter orbiting within the halo, and the outer profile is contributed by infalling matter in the ambient accretion region, e.g., nearby cosmic filaments and halos therein.
+The inner profile is contributed by the matter orbiting within the halo, and the outer profile is contributed by infalling matter in the ambient accretion region, for example, nearby cosmic filaments and halos therein.
 The transition between the two regions is characterized by a sharp change in slope.
 This feature has been observed in \ac{sz} stacking \citep[e.g.][]{Anbajagane2022,Anbajagane2024} and weak lensing shear stacking \citep[e.g.][]{Chang2018}.

 Numerous models for the inner and outer profiles have been proposed, some of which we later test in Section~\ref{sect:sim_2d}.
-For the purpose of fitting our observed data, we adopt a relatively simple prescription based on the halo model that is commonly used to describe large-scale clustering \citep[see][for a review]{Cooray2002}.
-Specifically, for the one-halo term, we adopt a \ac{gnfw} profile,
+To fit our observed data, we adopted a relatively simple prescription based on the halo model, which is commonly used to describe large-scale clustering \citep[see][for a review]{Cooray2002}.
+Specifically, for the one-halo term, we adopted a \ac{gnfw} profile,

 where $\alpha$, $\beta$, $\gamma$, and $r_\mathrm{s}$ are the four shape parameters.
-The \ac{gnfw} model has been widely used for describing the pressure profile of cluster gas \citep[e.g.][]{Nagai2007, Arnaud2010, Bulbul2010}.
-Because the X-ray emitting gas in the off-filament directions terminates at the accretion shock, we additionally add this feature to the model.
-We assume that the hot gas density in the downstream region after shock compression is the mean baryon density $\left<\rho_\mathrm{b}\right>$.
+The \ac{gnfw} model has been widely used to describe the pressure profile of cluster gas \citep[e.g.,][]{Nagai2007, Arnaud2010, Bulbul2010}.
+Because the X-ray-emitting gas in the off-filament directions terminates at the accretion shock, we also included this feature in the model.
+We assumed that the hot gas density in the downstream region after shock compression is the mean baryon density $\left<\rho_\mathrm{b}\right>$.
 The modified hydrogen density profile is then

 where $\left<n_\mathrm{H}\right>$ is the mean hydrogen number density converted from $\left<\rho_\mathrm{b}\right>$.
 For our observed sample, $\left<n_\mathrm{H}\right>=3\times10^{-7}$~cm$^{-3}$ at the sample's median redshift of $0.15$.
 The gas density can be converted to an X-ray emission